andyb2/FitnessTracker/README.md

 1. Create a server for this application
 2. Create a mongo schema
 3. Run the seeds using the schema
-4. Create routing for for all the server requests
+4. Create routing for api and html requests
 5. All the front-end code should be functional

 # Table of Contents